trifectatechfoundation/teach-rs/slides/B-application-programming.md

 # In this module

-Learn how to use Rust for writing high quality bigger applications
+Learn how to use Rust for writing high quality applications

 <!--
 - Introduce today's subject